lorencerri/discord-guardian/README.md

 ## Guardian

 Guardian allows server owners to set strict limits on administration actions.
 These actions include: bans, kicks, channel creations/deletions, and role creations/deletions.
-Once these limits are met, their Discord permissions are automatically revoked via removing all of their roles.
+Once someone meets any of these limits, their Discord permissions are automatically revoked via removing all of their roles.

 ## Hey There 👋

-I work on this project in my spare time, if you'd like to support me, you can do so by [buying me a coffee! ❤️](https://www.buymeacoffee.com/lorencerri)
+I work on this project in my spare time, if you'd like to support me, you can do so [here! ❤️](https://www.buymeacoffee.com/lorencerri)

 *Need a custom Discord bot or project completed?
 Feel free to send me a message on [Discord](https://discord.gg/plexidev) (lorencerri#2113) or [Twitter](https://twitter.com/lorencerri)!*